prettyleaf/videoconfig/README.md

-# Crash Legends Season 15 Video Configs
+# Apex Legends Season 15 Video Configs

 ## Apex Legends videoconfig based on performance improvement.

-Please remove preset name argument in file name to make it work in-game.
+- Please remove preset name argument in file name to make it work in-game.
+- Please make sure you have checked the "Read-only" box in the file properties before launching the game.

+## Installation

 - How to make it work?
 Put ``videoconfig.txt`` in the directory: